Emergent Software

 RESTORE DATABASE mydb FROM DISK = 'mydb.bak';

-Configuring cloud networks to mirror or extend on-premises networks.
-This could involve setting up a VPN connection between the on-premises network and the cloud network or configuring cloud network settings to match on-premises.
+Network migration involves configuring cloud networks to mirror or extend on-premises networks.
+This could include setting up a VPN connection between the on-premises network and cloud network or configuring cloud network settings to match on-premises routing and security requirements.

 # Create a virtual network